SwiftIsland/Playgrounds/README.md

 ![inline-result.png](inline-result.png)

 By selecting the box you can show the result inline, so you can see the changes you make.
+When using the new play button, you can add a line that changes your view and only run that line to be able to see the quickest results!

 ### The live view
 If you want to see the result of ViewControllers you can set the current liveView to your viewController: